Promoting Respect for Human Rights and Diversity in Hiring

 Respect for Human Rights

 To ensure that nobody involved in its businesses is subject to any form of discrimination or harassment that violates individual dignity including on the grounds of race, ethnic group, nationality, social status, origin, gender, disability, health status, thoughts and beliefs, sexual orientation, or difference of job type or employment status, the Tsubaki Group is implementing measures to enhance ethics awareness among employees.

-We have designated February of every year as Corporate Ethics Awareness Month while conducting activities designed to promote strict adherence to laws and rules in the Group’s countries of operation (24 Group companies in Japan and overseas took part in these activities in the fiscal year ended March 31, 2021).
-At the same time, we have codified a Tsubaki Group Basic Human Rights Policy, and are promoting initiatives on respect for human rights throughout the Group as a whole.
+We have designated February of every year as Corporate Ethics Awareness Month while conducting activities designed to promote strict adherence to laws and rules in the Group’s countries of operation.

 Promotion of Diversity

-At the Labor/Management Joint Committee, we are working together to implement initiatives to reduce excessively long work hours and promote the utilization of paid vacation time.
+Our Labor/Management Joint Committee is collaborating to implement initiatives to reduce excessively long work hours and promote the utilization of paid vacation time.

 Composition of Employees by Region

 Ratio of Paid Leave Acquisition (Tsubakimoto Chain, non-consolidated)